VENUS: A Strongly Lensed Clumpy Galaxy at $z\sim11-12$ behind the Galaxy Cluster MACS J0257.1-2325: Analysis

-We measure the clump fluxes by fitting the same models as used for $r_\mathrm{eff}$ measurement to the PSF-matched filter images.
-We set only fluxes as free parameters, and fix the other parameters of the S\'ersic profiles to the best-fit ones obtained from the detection images.
+We measure the clump fluxes by fitting the same models as used for the $r_\mathrm{eff}$ measurement to the PSF-matched filter images.
+We set only the fluxes as free parameters, and fix the other parameters of the S\'ersic profiles to the best-fit ones obtained from the detection images.
 To derive the flux uncertainties, we conduct Monte Carlo simulations.
-We construct mock observation images by injecting the PSF convolved best-fit models to the randomly selected sky regions with no other sources.
-We perform same flux measurements with the mock observation images, and determine the uncertainties from the $16$th and $84$th percentiles of the resulting flux distributions.
+We construct mock observation images by injecting the PSF convolved best-fit models to randomly selected sky regions with no other sources.
+We perform identical flux measurements with the mock observation images, and determine the $1\sigma$ uncertainties from the $68$\% intervals of the resulting flux distributions.